Scioto Ordnance Plant Site

 Erected 2010 by Marion County Historical Society McCarthy Corporation The Ohio Historical Society.
 (Marker Number 15- 51.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-World War II Displacement (approx. 1.7 miles away); Camp Marion, World War II Prisoners of War (approx. 2½ miles away); The Marion Engineer Depot (approx. 2½ miles away); Claridon Prairie (approx. 2.8 miles away); Marion Mausoleum (approx. 4.3 miles away); Cummins Home (approx. 4.4 miles away); Old Marion Cemetery (approx. 4.4 miles away); Home of Warren G. Harding (was approx. 4½ miles away but has been reported missing. ).
+World War II Displacement (approx. 1.7 miles away); Camp Marion, World War II Prisoners of War (approx. 2˝ miles away); The Marion Engineer Depot (approx. 2˝ miles away); Claridon Prairie (approx. 2.8 miles away); NASA’s Crawler-Transporter Tread Shoe (approx. 3.6 miles away); Marion Mausoleum (approx. 4.3 miles away); Cummins Home (approx. 4.4 miles away); Old Marion Cemetery (approx. 4.4 miles away).
 Touch for a list and map of all markers in Marion.

 Also see . . .
 Scioto Ordnance Plant - Wikipedia.
 (Submitted on May 20, 2016, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 19, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 246 times since then and 22 times this year.
+It was originally submitted on May 19, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 355 times since then and 29 times this year.
 Photos: 1, 2, 3, 4. submitted on May 19, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.